shun-li-casia/robotics_sdk_tda4vm/docker/README.md

 arm64v8/ubuntu      18.04                      0ccb47f043f5        3 months ago        57.8MB
 ```

+**Note**: The Docker image that is built using `Makefile` provided in the GIT repository will include minimal number of ROS packages on which the ROS package(s) under `$CATKIN_WS/src` have dependency.
+In case when more ROS package(s) are added under the folder, it is required to re-build a Docker image using the `Makefile`.

 <!-- ================================================================================= -->
 ## Run Docker Image
 To run the docker image: